jacojvv-dev/jacojvv.dev/blog/2020-08-13-a-case-for-a-lower-footprint-json-specification.md

 As human beings we tend not to think about things too much once they work.
 We all have that one application running somewhere on a server rotting away that "just works" - we should probably revise it every now and again - but we don't - because it's a mental load we just don't need.

 I'd argue that we apply the same mindset to our daily tools and established patterns - without ever thinking about it too much either.
-Recently while downloading a 4.26 GB CSV file from an Azure Databricks instance I was reminded of an idea I had a few months ago; JSON can be optimised.
+Recently while downloading a 4.26 GB CSV file from an Azure Databricks instance I was reminded of an idea I had a few months ago; JSON can be optimized.

 <!--truncate-->

-### JSON can be optimised?
+### JSON can be optimized?

 Yeah - anything can.
 Imagine I'd said the same thing about XML a good few years ago - blasphemy.
 I'd be stoned as soon as people could look away from their (irreplaceable) SOAP services to read my wild ideas!

 ### The problem

 A lot of what we transfer with APIs today is redundant data - namely - property names in JSON.
 You might think this is negligible detail of the JSON specification and the amount of data that is transferred is minimal - but it will add up over time.
-As an example of reduncacy - let's look at my 4.26 GB CSV file - but convert it to a JSON file and compare the difference in size.
+As an example of redundancy - let's look at my 4.26 GB CSV file - but convert it to a JSON file and compare the difference in size.

 _you may be wondering why I am comparing to a CSV file and the reason is rather simple - CSV is doing something right in the way it transfers data.
 Property names are only ever sent once and only once._